kintohub/kintohub-docs/docs/catalogs/introduction.md

 ---
-title: Catalogs
+title: Catalog
 sidebar_label: Introduction
 ---

-Catalogs on Kintohub provide the best experience while deploying complicated architecture.
+Catalog on Kintohub provides the best experience while deploying complicated architecture.
 We simplify the configurations needed for various frameworks, allowing users to deploy in just a few clicks.

 We currently support the following catalogs, but you can [request](https://discord.gg/QVgqWuw) the service/framework you want!